Cesare Braico

-Cesare Braico (24 October 1816, in Brindisi – 25 July 1887, in Rome) was a patriot, doctor and politician who took part in the Enterprise of the Thousand (Garibaldi's army).
+Cesare Braico (24 October 1816, in Brindisi – 25 July 1887, in Rome) was an Italian patriot, doctor and politician who took part in the Enterprise of the Thousand (Garibaldi's army).
 He was later appointed Deputy of Brindisi.

 Biography

 Braico graduated in medicine at the University of Naples and was also an active member of the 1848 Revolution.
 He joined the up and took part in the Battle of Solferino, as a soldier and doctor.

 In 1860 he took part in The Expedition of the Thousand for which he was awarded a medal in recognition of his heroic services by Nino Bixio.
 After the Unity of Italy, he was elected Deputy in the first Italian Parliament.
 He took part in the III war of independence.
 Within the general context of his political activity he was Chairman of the Board of Health.